-3. ReleaseUsbOwnership Type: plist boolean
+3. ReleaseUsbOwnership

 Description: Attempt to detach USB controller ownership from the firmware driver.
 While most firmwares manage to properly do that, or at least have an option for, select firmwares do not.
 As a result, operating system may freeze upon boot.
 Not recommended unless required.